The Common Cold

 A cold – also called infectious rhinitis – is a viral infection of the nose and throat.
 Doctors call it a "self-limiting" condition, which means that it only lasts so long and goes away on its own.

-Colds are relatively harmless, but they have important social and economic impact.
+In most people, colds are relatively harmless, but they have important social and economic impact.
 It is estimated that 40% of time lost from work and 30% of school absences are due to the common cold.
 Cold symptoms normally improve within 1 week, although some may last as long as 2 weeks.

 There are over 200 different viruses responsible for causing colds.
 The most common type are the rhinoviruses, which cause about 40% of colds in adults.
 Colds occur most often from fall to early spring, when people tend to stay indoors – facilitating easy spread of these viruses.